-The Tu-Tuff material is only available from a few vendors in the United States (see list).
+The Tu-Tuff material is only available from a few vendors in the United States (see Appendix B).
 It is made of polyethylene plastic, the same kind used in plastic bottles for soft drinks and some brands of bottled water.
 It is also used for some types of grocery bags, PEX water pipes and water tanks (with different additives).
 It is remarkably tolerable to people with MCS (but test to be sure, as there are people who donÕt tolerate it).

 It is more pleasant to look at than shiny aluminum, so there is less reason to paint it.
 It is also an alternative for those who are sensitive to aluminum or who prefer a non-metallic material.

 This author is not aware of anyone who has painted Tu-Tuff.
 It is a slick material, so some paints may not adhere well to it.
 Test beforehand.